Register for 2022

 What is the Challenge?

-Each email includes fun but important tasks covering topics such as what to do in the event of a bushfire, how to prepare your property, what should be in your Emergency Kit, and making a Plan B. The Challenge complements the NSW RFS Bushfire Survival Plan.
+It’s the original inbox challenge.
+Each week for six weeks we’ll send you an email that includes fun but important tasks to help you prepare for the bush fire season.
+We’ll cover topics such as what to do on the day of a bush fire, how to prepare your property, what should be in your Emergency Box, tips for renters, and how to make a Plan B. The Challenge complements the NSW RFS Bushfire Survival Plan.

 But is it too challenging?!
 Not really.
 We won’t ask you to open your home to show off your preparations, or raise any money, or run 50km like some other challenges do, but if you want to do any of those we’re happy to help!